 I lean on Bess Sadler and Chris Bourg’s Feminism and the Future of Library Discovery:

 “Research libraries in particular have always reflected the inequalities, biases, ethnocentrism, and power imbalances that exist throughout the academic enterprise through collection policies and hiring practices that reflect the biases of those in power at a given institution.”

 My ‘why’ is grounded in identifying and revealing practices that reinforce patterns of exclusion and inequality, the “how” flows from this beginning.

 Advocacy by Design is not proscriptive, not a checklist, rather a way of practicing that invites return and reflection upon the why and how along with attention to the questions of who is represented in-and are subjects of-archives and academic work; questions of who reads and uses our work as well as those who collaborate and contribute to our work.

 Principles for Advocacy by Design include transparency, openness, stewardship, temporality, an ethic of care, accessibility and usability, poly-vocalism, sustainability, interoperability, and collaboration.
 Today I would like to focus on Transparency, Poly-vocalism, and Collaboration ending with some reflection on the Ethic of Care.
 As you will see, the principles are interconnected and elements move across them.
 It is not meant to draw strict boundaries, rather to develop a vocabulary to frame our discussion.
 Elements are ways to make visible the principles of Advocacy by Design within our workflows, interactions, and research products.
-What follows are example projects to tease out how different elements could work to enact specific principles.
+What follows in future posts are example projects to tease out how different elements could work to enact specific principles.